Husband pays tribute to wife and daughters who died after fire

 Aboubacarr Drammeh, 40, said he would "deeply miss" his family.

+An investigation found the fire, which was in a first floor flat of a two-storey property, was started deliberately.

-A 31-year-old man is being questioned on suspicion of murder and remains in custody.
+A 31-year-old man, from Clifton, has been arrested on suspicion of murder and remains in custody.

 Mr Drammeh - who flew back from the US after the fire - said his wife, a former voluntary worker, had lived "a short but a very beautiful and fulfilling life".